mpaulgreen/mongodb-benchmarking/issues.md

 - Jan 20
     - All data landing up on one shard
-    - Memory consumption on one shard in very high and increasing.
-At some point the pod will get evicted.
-(Vertical Scaling vs Horizontal Scaling)
+    - Horizontal Scaling not happening
+- Jan 21
+    - Horizontal scaling not happening